George School

 George School is a private Quaker (Society of Friends) boarding and day high school located on a rural campus in Middletown Township, Bucks County, Pennsylvania (Newtown postal address).
-It has been at that site since its founding in 1893, and has grown from a single building (The building known as “Main”) to over 20 academic, athletic, and residential buildings.
-Besides the usual college preparatory courses, including an International Baccalaureate program, the school features several distinct programs deriving from its Quaker heritage.
+It has been at that site since its founding in 1893, and has grown from a single building (The building known as "Main") to over 20 academic, athletic, and residential buildings.
+Besides the usual college-preparatory courses, including an International Baccalaureate program, the school features several distinct programs rooted in its Quaker heritage.
 These include community service requirements, an emphasis on social justice and environmental concerns, required art courses, and community-based decisionmaking.

 History

 19th century

 George School was founded in 1891 and opened in 1893.
-John M. George, who donated much of the money for the school, is the school's namesake.
+John M. George, who donated much of the school's funding, is its namesake.
 It was intended as a school for Hicksite members of the Religious Society of Friends (Quakers).
 They wanted an alternative to Orthodox Westtown School.
-The two schools have remained friendly rivals in athletics, although they resolved the sectarian rift between them in the 1950s.
-The Patterson Cup (commonly known as "the moose" for the moose head at Westtown, where the tally was kept by hanging tea bags on alternating antlers) is awarded each year to the school which has won the most varsity and junior varsity contests between the schools.
+The two schools have remained friendly rivals in athletics, although they resolved their sectarian rift in the 1950s.
+The Patterson Cup (commonly known as "the moose" for the moose head at Westtown, where the tally was kept by hanging tea bags on alternating antlers) is awarded each year to the school that has won the most varsity and junior varsity contests between the schools.
 An alumni fundraising competition between the schools, the "Machemer Cup" also exists.

 The campus was built on 227 acre of the Worth Farm.
 The owners retained 60 acre, including the 1756 Tate House and 1804 Worth House.
 The school gave over the bulk of its property in the early years to a farm managed for its benefit.
-The farm produced the school's milk and meat until the farm closed in 1967.
+The farm supplied the school's milk and meat until it closed in 1967.
 The school purchased the remaining property, including the two historic houses, in 1945.
 The school leased or gifted parts of the campus to Newtown Friends School in 1947 and the Pennswood retirement community in 1979.

-The first headmaster, George Maris, had been a strong voice in favor of "guarded education," separated from worldly vices, for Hicksite Friends.
-Maris was one of the group of Hicksites who courted George and secured a codicil to his will 74 days before his death.
+The first headmaster, George Maris, had been a strong voice in favor of "guarded education" for Hicksite Friends, separated from worldly vices.
+Maris was among the Hicksites who courted George and secured a codicil to his will 74 days before his death.
 Maris was an ineffective headmaster, although the reasons for his lack of success are unclear; Maris was forced out of his position in 1901 and replaced by Joseph Walton, who had also been part of the founding group.

 The new headmaster, Joseph Walton, had been a leading candidate for the presidency of Swarthmore College, the Hicksite-sponsored Friends college, in 1898.
-During Walton's tenure as head of George School (1901–1912), the school overcame what had been a troubled balance sheet by expanding.
+During Walton's tenure as head of George School (1901–1912), the school overcame a troubled balance sheet by expanding.